Cash Runway Calculator

 Bridge round runway: extending to the next milestone

-A bridge round runway calculator answers: how much do I need to raise to reach the next priced round?
-The math: required raise = (target runway − current runway) × new net burn.
-Applied cuts reduce both the gap (by extending current runway) and the net burn, which can reduce bridge size by 30–50%.
+Bridge math answers one question: how much do I need to raise to reach the next priced round?
+Required raise = (target runway − current runway) × new net burn.
+Applied cuts reduce both the gap (by extending current runway) and the net burn, which can shrink bridge size by 30–50%.

 This matters because bridge rounds are often punitive — existing investors know you need the money and dilution terms reflect that.
 Going into bridge conversations with a credible Default Alive plan, or with 15+ months of runway after cuts, dramatically changes your leverage.